jupyter/dashboards/README.md

 Note that both of these deployments tend to lag the latest stable release.

 ## Install It

+### Prerequisites

+* Jupyter Notebook 4.1.x or 4.0.x running on Python 3.x or Python 2.7.x
+* Edge, Chrome, Firefox, or Safari

+Note: If you're running IPython Notebook 3.2.x, you can install the older 0.1.x version of the extension.

+### Dashboard Layout and Preview

 To get the basic dashboard layout and preview features in Jupyter Notebook: